What's new for tax year 2021

 Tax professionals with third-party access have additional benefits, such as viewing clients’ accounts.
 For more information and instructions on setting up your personal account, go to

 Fiduciary returns.
-Oregon fiduciary return filers can find information such as, when the treatment of an item may differ from the treatment on personal income tax returns in Publication OR-17, as well as the instructions for Form OR-41,
+Oregon fiduciary return filers can see where treatment of an item may differ from the treatment on personal income tax returns in Publication OR-17 as well as the instructions for Form OR-41,

 Oregon Fiduciary Income Tax Return.

 Statewide transit tax (STT).
 This income tax funds public transportation services and improvements within Oregon.
 The tax is equal to one-tenth of 1 percent (0.1% or 0.001) of the wages received by an employee who is an Oregon resident or an employee who is a nonresident but who performs services in Oregon.
-If you are an Oregon resident or nonresident and work for a business in Oregon, your employer is required by law to withhold the STT from your wages automatically.
-If you are an Oregon resident and work for an employer outside of Oregon, your employer isn't required to withhold the tax on your behalf but may choose to do so voluntarily.
-If your out-of-state employer doesn't withhold the STT from your wages, you must file Form OR-STI, Statewide Transit Individual Tax Return, and pay the tax due by May 17, 2021.
-See the instructions for Form OR-STI.
+Visit our STT webpage for more

 Market-based sourcing.
 Nonresident taxpayers must apportion their business income from sales of services and intangible property according to market-based sourcing principles rather than cost of performance.
 See ORS 314.665, 314.666, and OAR 150-314-0435.

 Payment options.
 We accept tax payments by check, money order, debit card, and credit card.
-See “Payments" in Publication OR-17.
+See “Payments and refunds" in Publication OR-17.

 Minimum refund.
 Under Oregon law, the minimum refund that can be issued is $1.